-Your transactions can get dropped from the memory pool if there is a lot of congestion on the blockchain network.
-When a transaction gets dropped from the "mempool", the funds will be refunded to the originating address.
-I.e if you transacted BTC from your Jaxx wallet to another wallet and it fails, your funds will return to your Jaxx wallet.
+Your transactions can fail if there is a lot of congestion on the blockchain network.
+When a transaction Fails, the digital assets will be refunded to the originating address.
+I.e if you transacted BTC from your Jaxx wallet to another wallet and it fails, your digital assets will return to your Jaxx wallet.

 Your transactions could fail due to other reasons:

 1. You have firewall, Tor or VPN enabled.
 These services may interrupt information from being relayed to the blockchain.
 Please try disabling them and try again.

 2. You are not connected to a strong WiFi network.
 If you're on a public network or a restricted wireless network (WiFi at work, WiFi in public, etc.), you may need to switch to a stronger, private network or your cellular data.